wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **M:**&ensp;The outer can help by keeping quiet and free from desire and fear.
 You would have noticed that all advice to the outer is in the form of negations: don’t, stop, refrain, forego, give up, sacrifice, surrender and see the false as false.
 Even the little description of reality that is given is through denials — “not this, not this” (<span data-tippy-content="Not this; not this, the analytic process of progressively negating all names and forms (<em>nama–rupa</em>) of which the world is made in order to arrive at the eternal, Ultimate Truth.">neti, neti</span>).
 All positives belong to the inner self, as all absolutes — to Reality.

-**Q:**&ensp;How are we to distinguish the inner from the outer in actual experiënce?
+**Q:**&ensp;How are we to distinguish the inner from the outer in actual experience?

 **M:**&ensp;The inner is the source of inspiration, the outer is moved by memory.
 The source is untraceable, while all memory begins somewhere.
 Thus the outer is always determined, while the inner cannot be held in words.
 The mistake of students consists in their imagining the inner to be something to get hold of, and forgetting that all perceivables are transient and, therefore, unreal.
 Only that which makes perception possible —, call it Life or <span data-tippy-content="The Absolute, the Ultimate Reality, whose characteristics are absolute existence (<em>sat</em>), absolute consciousness (<em>chit</em>) and absolute bliss (<em>ananda</em>).
-According to Shankaracharya, <em>Brahman</em>, the Absolute has five different phases: <em>Hiranyagarbha</em>, the Cosmic Self; <em>Ishvara</em>, the personal god in the form of an avatar; <em>jiva</em>, the individual soul; <em>prakriti</em>, the perishable nature and <em>shakti</em>, the creätive power.">Brahman</span> or whatever you like — is real.
+According to Shankaracharya, <em>Brahman</em>, the Absolute has five different phases: <em>Hiranyagarbha</em>, the Cosmic Self; <em>Ishvara</em>, the personal god in the form of an avatar; <em>jiva</em>, the individual soul; <em>prakriti</em>, the perishable nature and <em>shakti</em>, the creative power.">Brahman</span> or whatever you like — is real.

 **Q:**&ensp;Must Life have a body for its self-expression?